claes/hemlis/README.md

 If you then execute secrets.sh, the secrets will be installed.
 In this case, the shell variable is defined within the shell process, and would not leak to the environment.
 It is however an ugly practise mix the definition of secrets with program code, and also here the secret would not be encrypted at rest.
 So neither this is how you should do it!

-We need to create a way to combine the secrets with the hemlis-install invocation dynamically, without leaking the secrets outside the installation process, and without storing the secrets unencrypted.
+To do it properly, we need to create a way to combine the secrets with the hemlis-install invocation dynamically, without leaking the secrets outside the installation process, and without storing the secrets unencrypted.

 This can be done as follows: